snazy2000/SnipeitPS/docs/Get-SnipeItSupplier.md

 ```

 ### -apiKey
-Users API Key for Snipeit, can be set using Set-Info command
+Users API Key for Snipeit, can be set using Set-SnipeItInfo command

 ```yaml
 Type: String